AmosPulse/proof-stamp/GITHUB_SETUP.md

 **No issues created?**
 - Check GITHUB_TOKEN has correct permissions
-- Verify GITHUB_PROJECT_ID is set correctly
+- Verify PROJECT_ID is set correctly
 - Check GitHub Actions logs for errors

 **Issues created but not on project board?**
-- Verify GITHUB_PROJECT_ID matches your project
+- Verify PROJECT_ID matches your project
 - Check project is connected to the repository
 - Ensure token has `project` scope